varun6531/Investra/README.md

 The application consists of multiple services that need to run simultaneously.
 Open separate terminal windows for each service.

+### In conjunction with the terminals set up and running Redis (optional) and serving Ollama models from previous step we have the following terminals for running the application

 ### Terminal 1: LLM Service

 ```bash